 Aspiration Effect/Inhalation Effect/Breathing Effect:

-During filling of molten metal into the casting cavity using gating system somewhere along the gating system due to some reason, if the pressure falls below atmospheric pressure, the pressure difference is existing between the inside and outside of gating system.
-Due to this pressure difference, the air starts flowing from outside to the inside of the gating system through Porosity property of moulding sand called an aspiration effect.
+During filling of molten metal into the casting cavity using gating system somewhere along with the gating system due to some reason, if the pressure falls below atmospheric pressure, the pressure difference is existing between the inside and outside of gating system.
+Due to this pressure difference, the air starts flowing from outside to the inside of the gating system through Porosity property of molding sand called an aspiration effect.

 Other Elements in Sprue: